 The Ballarat International Foto Biennale presents our first online Education Program: MASS ISOLATION.
 Photography is an amazing tool for capturing and sharing the experience of both isolated individuals and unprecedented global events.
 In this program, students are encouraged to explore and express themselves through photography and creatively document their own experience of isolation and COVID-19.

 These six video workshops with accompanying teachers notes are suitable for any classroom around Australia.
-If necessary they can also be used for at home learning.
+If necessary they can also be used for at home or in class learning.

 Jesse Marlow is an award-winning Melbourne-based photographer whose work has been exhibited across the world and hangs in collections such as the National Gallery of Victoria and Australian Parliament House Collection.
 Perhaps most famous for his street photography, Marlow draws on his 23 years of experience capturing poetic and memorable photographic scenes to invite students to explore this medium with him.